amaantootla/noteification/README.md

 # Noteification

 ## Overview
 **Noteification** is a dynamic note-taking web application that allows users to create, edit, and manage notes seamlessly.
 The application is built using Django for the backend and JavaScript for interactivity on the frontend.
-It is fully mobile-responsive, ensuring an optimal user experience across different devices.
+It is fully mobile-responsive.

-## Distinctiveness and Complexity
-This project is different from anything we've built before.
-It's not a social media app or an e-commerce site, and it's also unique compared to projects from previous years.

-As for complexity, I used Django with multiple models (which I explain below) and included a JavaScript file for the frontend.
-Plus, the whole web application is responsive, so it works well on both mobile phones and computers.

 ## Features
 - User registration and login functionality.
 - Note creation, editing, and deletion.
 - Tabbed interface to toggle between notes and fun facts.
 - Fetching and displaying random fun facts from an external API.
-- Mobile responsiveness for a seamless experience on all devices.
+- Mobile responsiveness.

 ## Technologies Used
 - **Python (Django)**: Backend framework handling core functionalities.